 This sets the reference orientation for the module.
 Please refer to and Figure 4-2 for additional information kUserCalNumPoints (Config.
-ID 12_d)
+ID 12d)

 The user must select the number of points to take during a calibration.
-The number of sample points must be within the listed "Allowable Range" or the module may not work properly.
-Calibration generally is not as good if less than the "Minimum Recommended" is selected, but may be acceptable.
+Table 7-5 provides the "Minimum Recommended" number of sample points, as well as the full "Allowable Range".
+The "Minimum Recommended" number of samples normally is sufficient to meet the SeaTRAX's heading accuracy specification, while less than this may make it difficult to meet specification.
 See Section 5 for additional information.